foxharp/rca/README.md

         yes
     ```

- - _rca_ is written in C, uses the native floating point library, and
+ - _rca_ is written in C, and is maintained in a single source file.
-   is maintained in a single source file.
-It's not an an arbitrary
+   It uses the mpdecimal math library, configured for 30 significant
-   precision calculator like _dc_ or _bc_:  it's a convenient,
+   decimal digits by default.
+It's a convenient, non-programmable,
-   non-programmable, desktop calculator, for typical one-off
+   desktop calculator, for typical one-off professional and everyday
-   professional and everyday problems.
+   problems.

 The
 [man page](https://foxharp.github.io/rca/rca-man.html)